cernopendata-datascience/CNNPixelSeedsMachineLearning/README.md

 ### The dataset

-The Pixel Seeds dataset provided consistes of a collection of pixel doublet seeds that would be used by CMS track reconstruction workflow.
+The Pixel Seeds dataset provided consists of a collection of pixel doublet seeds that would be used by CMS track reconstruction workflow.
 Each doublet is characterised by a list of features:

 <table>
   <tr>